Role of the Board Risk and Audit Committee

-The Committee shall periodically meet separately with each of the Chief Financial Officer, the Risk & Internal Audit Manager and the external auditor (without management present) to discuss issues and matters warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.
+The Committee shall periodically meet separately with each of the Chief Financial Officer, the Internal Audit Lead, the Risk Manager and the external auditor (without management present) to discuss issues and matters warranting Committee attention, including but not limited to their assessment of the effectiveness of internal controls and the process for improvement.

 The Committee shall receive regular reports from the external auditor on changes to accounting standards that may affect the Company on the critically important accounting policies and practices of the Company, and all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management.